 Even if your child has had a flu-like illness, they should still get the flu vaccine.
-If enough flu vaccine is available, all children 6 months or older should receive the vaccine.
+All children 6 months or older should receive the vaccine.
 Children under 9 years will need a second flu vaccine around 4 weeks after receiving the vaccine for the first time.

 There are two types of flu vaccine.
 One is given as a shot, and the other is sprayed into your child's nose.

 WHAT ARE THE SIDE EFFECTS OF THE VACCINE?